KrzysztofWazydrag/Krzysztof.Wazydrag/README.md

 - 👋 Hi, I’m Krzysztof Wazydrag
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python Programming
 - 🌱 I’m currently learning Python, Github, Pycharm, Pystart, Udemy courses
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach krzysztof.wazydrag@gmail.com ,  Discord : Susok#1010
 <!---
 Susok10/Susok10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.